unphurlng/going-fullstack/LAB.md

 **However**, your resource should:

 1. Only have one level of properties (no nested objects or arrays)
-1. Have at least one property of type:
+1. Have properties with at least one of each type:
     * string/text
     * number
     * boolean (true/false)